 6. Start Meeting!

 Congratulations!
-Check out our library of resources on LGBT school issues at aclu.org/safeschools for links to materials that can help you come up with meeting topics and activities and more information on your rights.
+Check out our library of resources on LGBT school issues at aclu.org/safeschools or the Texas GSA Network for links to materials that can help you come up with meeting topics and activities and more information on your rights.

 7. Common Arguments Against GSA’s – and Why They’re Wrong